top of page

 1. Old Spanish Trail Park

-This is a fairly new urban park set far away from the Vegas Strip, but historically significant for Marker 32's resurrection.
-Old Spanish Trail park at the corner of Tara Drive and Cimarron Rd was built right on top of the old trail!
-Clark County Parks bought this parcel of land right before the massive boom in Summerlin and quickly decked it with a kids playground, picnic areas, and historical kiosks and interpretive signs.
-Here, you can walk the actual trail through this lovely green pasture of Cottonwoods.
-Being that this IS the OST, placing the marker here would give it huge protection under the Clark County Parks, thus further preventing removal and/or sabotage to the marker.
-This marker would fit suit similar to Marker 224 Kiel Ranch
+Clark County Parks purchased this 3-acre parcel of land right before the massive boom in Summerlin around 2011 and quickly decked it out with a kids' playground, picnic areas, as well as historical kiosks and interpretive signs honoring the old trail.
+They went so far as to include the original path of the Old Spanish Trail so visitors can walk the actual trail through this lovely green pasture of Cottonwoods.
+Being that this IS the OST, placing the marker here would give it huge protection under the Clark County Parks, thus further preventing removal and/or sabotage.
+In short, a new Marker 32 here would be similar to Marker 224 Kiel Ranch

 2. Nevada State Museum, Las Vegas